VogelsLab/fSBI/README.md

 - Go to tasks_configs/ and update `auryn_sim_dir` and `workdir` inside the 2 yaml files (these variables control where Auryn will write output spike trains).

 ### Structure of data provided:
-The main data release alongside this paper are all the plasticity rules we simulated to obtain the posteriors for generally plausible plasticity rules.
+The main data release alongside this paper are *all* the plasticity rules we simulated to obtain the posteriors for generally plausible plasticity rules (i.e. rules sampled from all posteriors along the filtering).
 - `data_synapsesbi/bg_IF_EEEIIEII_6pPol/bg_IF_EEEIIEII_6pPol_all.npy` are all the rules from the polynomial search space (Fig 2).
 - `data_synapsesbi/bg_CVAIF_EEIE_T4wvceciMLP/bg_CVAIF_EEIE_T4wvceciMLP_all.npy` are all the rules from the MLP search space (Fig 4).